 I arrange the pretty apple topping a little differently very time, which allows for creativity and variation in the size of the apples.
 Here I have two spirals in different directions.
 Or I might arrange the center like a rose, which you can see in other photos.

 The distinctive almond flavor of the marzipan makes a great combination with tart apples and a bit of lemon juice.
 I use a relatively small amount of sugar in the filling, so be sure to taste it in case your preference is for me.
-The tart is gluten-free and vegan/dairy free, too.
+The tart is gluten-free and vegan (if you use maple syrup)/dairy free, too.

 When we have fresh apples, I buy lots because I love baking with them.
 Then the race is on to make as many apple dishes as we can eat, plus lots of fresh apples in salads and as easy snacks.

 For an apple tart, I like a simple almond-flour crust so that the filling and apple topping can shine.
 This crust has only four ingredients, not including water.
 After you whizz the ingredients in the food processor, just press it into your greased, parchment-lined springform or tart pan.
 Poke 15 times with a fork.
 Bake for ten minutes to crisp it a bit.